SorellaLabs/brontes/book/architecture/database/database.md

 # Brontes Database

 Brontes uses a local libmdbx database to store off-chain data for its analysis pipeline.
 The data comes from a Clickhouse database managed by Sorella Labs.
-It includes exchange pricing, trade data, mempool and relay data, address metadata, and more.
-For details on the specific tables and their schemas, see the [Tables Schema](./tables_schema.md) page.
+It includes centralize exchange quotes and trade data, mempool and relay data, address metadata, and more.

+- For details on the specific tables and their schemas, see the [Tables Schema](./tables_schema.md) page.

 ## Database Sync

-On startup, Brontes syncs its local database by downloading the needed data from Clickhouse.
+On startup, Brontes syncs its local database by downloading the necessary data from Clickhouse.

 <div style="text-align: center;">
     <img src="./diagrams/db-download.png" alt="brontes-flow" style="border-radius: 20px; width: 600px; height: auto;">